Business Officers' Leadership Academy

 - Lead and develop teams within complex organizations;

-- Understand the position of the CBO/VP as a senior leader in their setting;
+- Understand the position of the BO/VP as a senior leader in their setting;

 - Identify new and future challenges confronting higher education business administration leaders and develop proactive action plans;